Mung Beans Nutrition, Top Benefits, And How to Sprout

 3. Aid In Digestive Health

 Mung Beans have soluble fiber (pectin) and resistant starch which promote digestive health.
 Pectin speeds up the movement of food through your gut which keeps your bowels regular.
 Meanwhile, resistant starch nourished healthy bacteria in the gut.
 Bacteria digest the resistant starch and turns into butyrate, a short-chain fatty acid.
-Butyrate nourish colon cells, promote the gut’s immune defenses, and lowers colon cancer risk.
+Butyrate nourish colon cells and promote the gut’s immune defenses.

 Mung beans also increase your body’s formation of friendly sugars.
 Friendly sugar can be digested easily and doesn’t circulate in the blood.
 Additionally, carbs found in mung beans are easier to digest than those found in other legumes.